acorn-io/mongodb-atlas/README.md

 This folder defines an Acorn service which allows to create a Mongo Atlas cluster on the fly.

-In this very early version each cluster created by the service has the following characteristics, they are currently hardcoded but will soon become service's arguments:
+In the current version:
+- the service creates a new project
+- a cluster with the following characteristics is created in that one:
   - cloud provider: AWS
   - region: US_EAST_1
   - tier: M0

-Notes:
-- only one M0 cluster can be created in each Atlas project
-- for cluster other than M0 tier billing information needs to be provided in Atlas
+Notes: for a cluster other than M0 tier billing information needs to be provided in Atlas

 ## Prerequisites

-To use this service you need to have an Atlas Mongo account, to create an organization and a project within this one.
+To use this service you need to have an Atlas Mongo account and to create an organization/

 Note: this example uses an organization named *Techwhale* containing the project *webhooks*